Professional edition active

 Prevention of Marburg and Ebola Virus Infections

-Several Ebola vaccines are in clinical trials. rVSV-ZEBOV was used successfully on a limited scale at the end of the 2016 Ebola outbreak in West Africa and on a greater scale in the 2018 outbreak in the DRC and was approved by the FDA in December 2019 for prevention of disease caused by Zaire ebolavirus in people 18 years of age and older.
-In 2020, the European Medicines Agency granted marketing authorization to a second new vaccine delivered in 2 doses, one each of Ad26.ZEBOV and MVA-BN-Filo, for prevention of disease caused by Ebola virus (Zaire ebolavirus species) in individuals 1 year of age and older.
+Two Ebola vaccines, rVSV-ZEBOV and a 2-dose combination of Ad26.ZEBOV and MVA-BN-Filo are available (1). rVSV-ZEBOV, used at the end of the 2016 Ebola outbreak in West Africa and in the 2018 outbreak in the DRC, is used for prevention of disease caused by Zaire ebolavirus in people 18 years of age and older.
+A second vaccine delivered in 2 doses, one each of Ad26.ZEBOV and MVA-BN-Filo, can be used for prevention of disease caused by Ebola virus (Zaire ebolavirus species) in individuals 1 year of age and older.
 The Zaire Ebola vaccines do not provide cross-protection against the Sudan Ebola virus disease.
-For the Sudan ebolavirus, there were 3 candidate vaccines recommended for the trial during the Uganda outbreak by an independent WHO expert panel.
-The outbreak ended before the ring vaccination (vaccinating a ring of people around cases, rather than vaccinating an entire population) vaccine trials could be done.
+Three candidate vaccines were recommended for trial during the Uganda outbreak of Sudan ebolavirus, but the outbreak ended before the vaccine trials could be done.

-To prevent spread, symptomatic patients with possible Ebola or Marburg virus infection must be isolated in dedicated containment facilities.
+To prevent spread, all suspected cases, including cadavers, require strict isolation and special handling.
+Symptomatic patients with possible Ebola or Marburg virus infection must be isolated in dedicated containment facilities.
 Standard intensive care units (ICUs) in public hospitals are not suitable.
 Special containment facilities provide for total control of fluid effluent and respiratory products.

 Staff members in contact with patients must be completely covered in protective suits with internal containment of respiratory gases.
 Trained staff members must be available to help those in contact with patients remove the protective clothing.
-Protocols for donning and removing mask, goggles or face shields, gown, and gloves must be followed (see the Centers for Disease Control and Prevention: Sequence for Donning Personal Protective Equipment).
+Protocols for donning and removing mask, goggles or face shields, gown, and gloves must be followed (2).

-Thorough equipment sterilization, hospital closures, and community education have shortened previous epidemics.
+Thorough equipment sterilization, hospital closures, and community education have shortened epidemics.

-Because Marburg and Ebola viruses can persist in semen and be sexually transmitted, the World Health Organization (WHO) recommends that patients who have had either infection and their sex partners should abstain from all types of sex or use condoms correctly and consistently until one of the following occurs:
+Because Marburg and Ebola viruses can persist in semen and be sexually transmitted, the World Health Organization (WHO) recommends that infected patients and their sex partners should either abstain from all types of sex or use condoms correctly and consistently until one of the following occurs (3, 4, 5):

-• Until 2 tests for the virus are negative
+• Two tests for the virus are negative

-• If testing is unavailable, until ≥ 12 months have passed since symptom onset
+• If testing is unavailable, ≥ 12 months have passed since symptom onset

 Key Points